mairfarooq21/fitness-tracker/README.md

 ## <a name="tech-stack"> Tech Stack</a>

+- React.js
+- Node.js
-- Next.js
+- Express
-- Tailwind CSS
+- MongoDB

 ## <a name="features"> Features</a>